Pika-Software/code-style/lua.md

 end
 ```

+## Nested blocks
-## Non top level blocks/lines should never have more than 1 newline between them
+Non top level blocks/lines should never have more than 1 newline between them.
 #### Good
 ```lua
 function example( a, b, c )